 Koomerang Ski Clubs’ Thredbo Lodge is located in the Thredbo Alpine Village in the Kosciusko National Park.

-With recently completed extensive renovations in June 2005, the lodge was originally constructed by Koomerang in 1965, our two-storey Thredbo lodge offers accommodation for 16 people in eight two-bed rooms, with four bathrooms (each servicing two bedrooms).
+With recently completed extensive renovations in June 2005, the lodge was originally constructed by Koomerang in 1965, our two-storey Thredbo lodge offers accommodation for 16 people in eight rooms with two beds and four bathrooms (each servicing two bedrooms).
 All bathrooms are brand new and fitted with cubicle showers and toilets.
 There is a fully equipped and brand new kitchen and large living and meals area with an open fireplace.
 There is a drying room and ski storage room.

 The newly renovated and furnished attractive living and dining area is open and has large windows while new under-floor heating ensures that the lodge remains comfortably warm, with the open fire adding to the atmosphere.